istio/istio.io/content/docs/concepts/traffic-management/overview/index.md

 Traffic in Istio is categorized as data plane traffic and control plane traffic.
 Data plane traffic refers to the data that the business logic of the workloads manipulate.
 Control plane traffic refers to configuration and control data sent between Istio components to program the behavior of the mesh.
-When referring to traffic management in Istio, the traffic involved is exclusively data plane traffic.
+Traffic management in Istio refers exclusively to data plane traffic.

 Envoy proxies are the only Istio components that interact with data plane traffic.
 Envoy proxies route the data plane traffic across the mesh and enforce